oferwald/transposh/readme.txt

 = 2009/11/26 - 0.3.5 =
  * Enabled auto-translation to all editable languages on the admin side
  * Alternate posting methods (thanks Andre)
- * Fix documenation display regarding widgetless themes (thanks [Hosein-mec](http://linuxshare.org/))
+ * Fix documentation display regarding widgetless themes (thanks [Hosein-mec](http://linuxshare.org/))
  * Make sure simple_html_dom is not loaded twice (if we can...)
  * Large scale code refactoring
  * Migrated css flags to the widget settings
 = 2009/11/05 - 0.3.4 =
  * Fix for nextgen gallery issue
- * Force LTR for wordpress blogs originiating in RTL
+ * Force LTR for wordpress blogs originating in RTL
  * Avoid loading Bing Translate javascript when it is not needed = 2009/09/06 - 0.3.3 =
  * 9 More languages supported by google translate